wikip-co/.github/profile/README.md

 Welcome!

-The wikip.co domain is a fully open-source website platform that publishes articles to multiple wikis (i.e. https://wikip.co/devops/).
+The wikip.co domain is home to multiple wikis.
+This github org contains the pipeline responsible for automated publishing of articles to each wiki.